lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **Results View**

 The default results appear in the tri-view format, with the image at upper left, an xy plot at upper right, and the table of metadata below.
-The first row of the table is highlighted by default, with that image showing at upper right (and the central coordinates of other images overplotted with green boxes).
+The first row of the table is highlighted by default, with that image showing at upper left (and the central coordinates of other images overplotted with green boxes).
 The xy plot default is RA versus Declination, with the location of the highlighted table row shown in orange and the rest in blue.

 .. figure:: /_static/portal_ImageQueryResultsDP02.png